 Candidate Frequently Asked Questions

-PLEASE NOTE: While we want to make sure you are as informed as possible, the Elections department staff cannot provide advice or help you fill out your paperwork.
-If you need help, you can consult your county political party office, or seek advice from an attorney or an accountant.
+PLEASE NOTE: While we want to make sure you are as informed as possible, the Yavapai County Elections Department cannot provide legal advice.
+If you need require assistance, please consult with your county political party or seek advice from your legal counsel.

-Yavapai County accepts Campaign Finance Reports by email, mail or in-person.
-If you mail your report, we recommend allowing enough delivery time that it arrives before the filing deadline.
-The fillable report can be found here.
+Yavapai County Elections accepts all filings by email, mail, or in-person.
+If you mail any filings, we recommend allowing enough delivery time that it arrives before the filing deadline.
+Postmarks are not accepted, and potential late fees will apply.

-Can I file my committee formation paperwork in Cottonwood?
+Can I file any candidate or campaign finance forms in Cottonwood?

-No, Yavapai County Elections is located at 1015 Fair Street, Rm 228 in Prescott and does not have an office in Cottonwood.
+No, Yavapai County Elections is located at 1015 Fair Street, RM 228 in Prescott and does not have an Election Office in Cottonwood.

 Do I have to file Campaign Finance Reports?

-If you filed a Statement of Organization, you are required to file Campaign Finance Reports.
+If you filed a Statement of Organization to form a committee, you are required to file Campaign Finance Reports.
 The reporting dates are listed on the front page of the Campaign Finance Report form.
 You need to file a separate report for each Statement of Organization you filed.

-If you were not required to form a committee using a Statement of Organization, you must still keep track of all contributions and expenses.
-If the aggregate total of receipts and disbursements exceeds $1,400, you must file a Statement of Organization within 10 days.
-[A.R.S. § 16-906] The forms can be found here.
+If you have not yet created a committee, you must still keep track of all contributions and expenses.
+If the aggregate total of receipts and disbursements reaches $1,500, you must file a Statement of Organization within 10 days.
+[A.R.S. § 16-906].
+The forms can be found here.

 Do I have to open a bank account before turning in my Statement of Organization?

 No. The Statement of Organization asks for the name of the bank you plan to use.
-You can submit an Amended Statement of Organization if you end up using a different bank.
+You can submit an Amended Statement of Organization, within 10 days of the change, if you use a different bank.

 Do I need to keep track of my campaign's income and expenses?